Welsh-language literature: The revival poets

-R. Williams Parry (1884-1956), academic and poet of the 20th century revival.
+R. Williams Parry (1884–1956), academic and poet of the 20th-century revival.

-In 1909 the Chair and Crown had been won by Gwynn (again) and Gruffydd respectively, and the following year the Chair was won by another major poet associated with the 20th century revival, R. Williams Parry (1884-1956).
-His victorious poem, Yr Haf ("Summer"), has remained one of the most popular of all the Eisteddfod awdlau.
-Parry became best known however as a writer of lyrical poems in the free metres, especially sonnets (a form which became very popular in Welsh during the first half of the century); he remains an extremely popular poet for his "acute observation, his independent outlook and his meticulous attention to the mode of expression created a body of poetry which has its own special features and is a unique contribution to Welsh literature."
+In 1909 the Chair and Crown had been won by T. Gwynn Jones (again) and Gruffydd respectively, and the following year the Chair was won by another major poet associated with the 20th-century revival, R. Williams Parry (1884–1956).
+His victorious poem, Yr Haf ('Summer'), has remained one of the most popular of all the Eisteddfod awdlau.
+A Romantic allegory about the transience of love, it shows the influence of Omar Khayyam (whose poetry had appeared in a Welsh translation by Morris-Jones in 1907).
+It earned its author the reputation as the only living practitioner of cynghanedd to rival T. Gwynn Jones and is considered one of the great awdlau of the 20th century.
+Williams Parry became equally well known, however, as a writer of lyrical poems in the free metres, especially sonnets (a form which became very popular in Welsh during the first half of the century) such as Y Llwynog ('The Fox') and Mae Hiraeth yn y Môr ('There is Hiraeth in the Sea').
+He remains an extremely popular poet for his "acute observation, his independent outlook and his meticulous attention to the mode of expression created a body of poetry which has its own special features and is a unique contribution to Welsh literature."
 A change in attitude that can be seen in the literary careers of these revival poets and which was explicitly acknowledged by R. Williams Parry was that they saw Eisteddfod success not as the highest literary achievement for a Welsh poet (as their predecessors had done), but as a means for a poet at the start of his career to achieve recognition and constructive feedback, with the expectation that, having won the award(s), he would then move on to produce work of greater literary worth than allowed by the constraints of competition.